CSCfi/csc-user-guide/docs/accounts/how-to-increase-disk-quotas.md

 | projappl  |   50 GiB     |  100 GiB     | 100 000                   | 500 000                   |
 | scratch   |   1TiB       |  20 TiB      | 1 000 000                 | 5 000 000                 |

-Note that the extended scratch quota consumes your CSC billing units regardless of how much data you actually have in the scratch directory.
+Note that the extended quota consumes your CSC billing units regardless of how much data you actually have in the directory.
 [See billing](billing.md) for details.
 Furthermore, even after the quota is increased, the automatic cleaning process will continue removing idle files from the scratch directory.